-1.25 Power Supply Unit
+1.26 Power Supply Unit

-This server can contain two power supply units.
+This server can contain two power units supporting the hot-plug feature.
 The server provides a redundant power configuration that ensures continued operation of the system in the unlikely event one of the power supply units fails.